softwaresaved/build_and_test_examples/jenkins/C.md

 * If you get a warning that `TestResults.xml doesn't match anything` you can ignore this as the file hasn't been created yet.
 * Click Save.
 * Click Build Now.
-* When the job completes, click on the job's link in the Build History table.
+* When the job completes, click the job's link in the Build History table.
 * Now on the build results page for that job, there is a Test Result link which should also say (no failures).
-* Click on the Test Result link and you can browse the test results.
+* Click the Test Result link and you can browse the test results.
 These are hierarchically organised by C source file and function name.

 How Jenkins behaves when there are errors
 -----------------------------------------